crate/crate-howtos/docs/clustering/multi-zone-setup.rst

    with the ``zone`` attribute set to ``us-west-1`` will the replica shards be allocated.

+   If traffic between zones leaves a secured network, please be sure to :ref:`set up encryption <crate-reference:admin_ssl>` for CrateDB's intra-node transport protocol.

-By using these settings correctly and understanding the concepts behind them, you should be able to set up a functioning cluster that spans across multiple zones and regions.
-However, be aware of the drawbacks that a multi-region setup can have.
-These include latency and also security issues between non-encrypted node-to-node traffic if the traffic escapes a "trusted" network.
+By using all mentioned settings correctly and understanding the concepts behind them, you should be able to set up a functioning cluster that spans across multiple zones and regions.
+However, be aware of the drawbacks that a multi-region setup can have, specifically in regards to latency.

 .. _awareness: https://crate.io/docs/crate/reference/en/latest/config/cluster.html#routing-allocation
 .. _configuration guide: https://crate.io/docs/reference/configuration.html